 Artists and Designers have more power and control over the distribution of their work than ever before.
 We will discuss the use of media and creative content in a decentralized market from a professional practices point of view, specifically distinctions between art practices, content creation, and pure design, as well as the convergence of all three.
 We will explore research methods and explore new subjects.
-Through lively debates, we will tackle questions such as: how did social media and emerging technologies disrupt the old system, and the old economy giving way to new methods, new markets, and new patrons & clients?
-We will engage in a Systems Theory approach to explore new possibilities and our future (especially focusing on ecology and ecosystems for project 3).
-We will identify opportunities for producing innovative work specializing in social change, the climate crisis, and the creation of ecologically integrated design and bio design (the merging nature, science and creativity).
+Through lively debates in breakout rooms, we will tackle questions such as: how did social media and emerging technologies disrupt the old system, and the old economy giving way to new methods, new markets, and new patrons and clients?
+We will engage in a Systems Theory approach to explore new possibilities and our future (especially focusing on human ecology and the greater ecosystems.
+We will identify opportunities for producing innovative work specializing in social change, the climate crisis, and the creation of ecologically integrated design and bio design (the merging nature, science and creativity.